AP Restaurant

-AP Restaurant is a restaurant in Toronto, Ontario, Canada that occupies the highest outdoor patio in the city, on the 51st floor of the Manulife Centre at 55 Bloor Street West.
+AP Restaurant was a restaurant in Toronto, Ontario, Canada that was located on the 51st floor of the Manulife Centre at 55 Bloor Street West.

+The space originally opened in 2015 by the Eatertainment restaurant group under the name The One Eighty.
+Prior to opening, it was formerly occupied by Panorama Lounge.

+The One Eighty closed during the COVID-19 pandemic, before the concept was changed and becoming AP Restaurant in December 2022, ran by Antonio Park with Scale Hospitality Group.
+The restaurant's options included sushi and seafood.

-The space was formerly occupied by Panorama Lounge.
-Owned by Eatertainment, The One Eighty opened in 2015.
-Being a restaurant located so high, The One Eighty dealt with many challenges, such as smaller delivery sizes, low storage space, and no gas stoves.
+Being a restaurant located so high, it dealt with many challenges, such as smaller delivery sizes, low storage space, and no gas stoves.
 The restaurant had a dedicated elevator to carry supplies.
-The One Eighty closed during the COVID-19 pandemic.

-AP Restaurant began occupying the space in 2022, ran by Antonio Park with Scale Hospitality Group.
-The restaurant's options include sushi and seafood.
+The restaurant closed in April 2025.

 Panoramic view north from Panorama Lounge in the Manulife Centre.